Bones Repairing and Bone Fracture Surgery in Houston, TX

 Broken bones are among the most common injuries today across all age ranges and professions.
 Over 6 million fractures are treated in emergency rooms in the United States each year.
 The wrist, hand, and arm bones are the most commonly broken, but leg bones, ribs, and hip injuries are also commonly seen in various age groups and professions.
 In many cases, a broken bone can simply be set and allowed to knit together over several weeks, but in some situations, complications may make surgery necessary.

-Contact us here at Orthopaedic Associates in Houston today to schedule a consultation about your bone fracture at one of our 5 local Houston area offices.
+Contact bones repairing specialist at Orthopaedic Associates in Houston today to schedule a consultation about your bones repairing at one of our 5 local Houston area offices.

 What Are the Types of Bone Fracture?